 Join us in committing to the Kerlan Collection of the future

-The Kerlan Collection is an internationally recognized children’s literature library and archive that from its beginnings has benefited from outstanding curators.
+A $2 million donation from Cathy and Glen Miranker has endowed the curator position for the Kerlan Collection of Children’s Literature.
+The Kerlan is an internationally recognized children’s literature library and archive that from its beginnings has benefited from outstanding curators.

-Join children’s literature authors Kate DiCamillo, Andrea Davis Pinkney, and Jon Scieszka in committing to the Kerlan Collection of the future.
+The University of Minnesota Libraries will use this generous gift to demonstrate the positive impact of philanthropy and to inspire excitement and additional support for the Kerlan and other special collections at University of Minnesota Libraries.
+Join Cathy and Glen Miranker, and children’s literature authors Kate DiCamillo, Andrea Davis Pinkney, and Jon Scieszka in committing to the Kerlan Collection of the future.

 “The Kerlan is exceptional because of the astonishing depth and breadth of its components, and because those components (rough drafts, original art, doodles, ideas and outlines, editorial letters, and so on) are available for anyone interested to study and admire and gain inspiration and insight from.”